zhouxingtuan/eproto/README.md

 # epsilonProto
-A protocol use in lua, faster than pbc-lua, and is as small as protobuf.
+eproto (epsilonProto) is a protocol use in lua, faster than pbc-lua, and is as small as protobuf.

 link https://github.com/zhouxingtuan/epsilonProto